levyavi/privacy-policy/README.md

 ✅ AdMob data collection disclosure
 ✅ Google Play Store requirements
+✅ Google Child Safety Standards Policy compliance
 ✅ COPPA compliance (children's privacy)
 ✅ CCPA compliance (California privacy rights)
 ✅ GDPR considerations (international data transfers)
 ✅ User rights and opt-out options

+## Child Safety Standards

+The **child-safety-policy.html** and **child-safety-policy.md** files contain a comprehensive Child Safety Standards Policy that complies with:

+- Google's Child Safety Standards Policy
+- Zero tolerance for child sexual abuse and exploitation (CSAE)
+- COPPA requirements for child-directed apps
+- Age-appropriate content standards
+- Parental controls and supervision guidance

+**Note:** If your app is directed to children or may be used by children, you should host both the privacy policy and child safety policy publicly and reference them in your app and Google Play Console.